What is giardia?

 Is there anything special I need to know?

 If you are infected with Giardia, and you provide services to others, particularly seniors or children, you should not go to work while you are experiencing symptoms.
-Your employer will determine when it is safe for you to return.
+You should consult with your health care provider and employer to determine when it is safe for you to return to work.

 Protect others by not swimming if you are experiencing diarrhea.
 Avoid public recreational waters for 2 weeks after your symptoms have gone away.
 It is possible that even after you are feeling better you will still be shedding the parasite in your stool for a period of time.